SumoLogic/sumologic-documentation/docs/apm/traces/services-list-map.md

 ### Alerts

-**Alerts** allows you to consider all associated alerts, which are curretly active or resolved within the selected time.
+**Alerts** allows you to consider all associated alerts, which are currently active or resolved within the selected time.

 ## Services Dashboard Panels